gfellerph/statomat/README.md

-# not the repo you are loogin for
+# not the repo you are looking for